-Generosity of Talent
+Generosity of Forgiveness

 Love, Your Generosity Project Team (Adrienne Danielson, Deb Hess, Shari Fuhr and Marlys Mathiowetz)